 If your student is shy, speak with your teacher about this and discuss ways in which to encourage participation.
 Teachers can ensure that shy students are seated at the front of the class so that they are more visible.
 Shy students may need a little longer to feel confident enough to answer questions or participate and teachers who understand this can be more accommodating.

-Teachers can work to build a rapport with your student and can work one-on-one with them wherever possible.
+Teachers can work to build a rapport with your student and can work one-to-one with them wherever possible.
 They can also encourage your student to participate and join in class activities.

 Get a Tutor

-An in-home tutor can work with your student one-on-one in an encouraging and safe environment.
+An in-home and online tutor can work with your student one-to-one in an encouraging and safe environment.
 As your student fills in the gaps in their knowledge, their confidence will grow.
 When they understand what is happening in class, they will feel confident enough to ask questions and participate in activities.

 Encouraging your student to participate in activities outside of the classroom will help them to gain the confidence to get involved inside the classroom.
 Sports, extra mural activities and social events are great places for them to mix with other students and form friendships.
 Social bonds are important in improving confidence.